Social Stories for Autistic Teens – Practical Strategies for Communication, Autonomy, and Emotional Regulation

 - Focus on clarity without oversimplification

-The goal is not to “simplify the person,” but to
+The goal is not to “simplify the person,” but to make the situation understandable while honoring their developmental stage.

 Supporting Autonomy Rather Than Compliance